IDRnD/idvoice-ios-demo/README.md

 - This repository does not contain VoiceSDK distribution itself.
 Please copy libs/VoiceSdk.framework and the contents of init_data folder from the IDVoice + IDLive iOS package received from ID R&D to the VoiceSDK/ folder in order to be able to build and run the application.
 You can see/modify Initialization paths in `Globals.swift`  file.
 - See `EnginesManager.swift`  and `AppDelegate.swift` for verification and speech summary engines initialization code
+- See `AudioRecorderBase.swift` for voice recording and buffering
-- See `AudioRecorder.swift` for voice recording with speech analysis code
+- See `AudioRecorder.swift` for voice processing with speech analysis
 - See `EnrollmentVC.swift` for voice template creation code and singal-to-noise ratio (SNR) computation code
 - See `VerificationVC.swift` for voice templates matching code